kraanzu/smassh/README.md

 - An interactive & beautiful UI
 - Mechanical sounds!
 - Words and Time based typing
+- Real-time comparision of speed carets
 - Racebar themes with typing-speed based colors
-- Change themes/settings on the fly
+- Change styles/settings on the fly
 - Lots of options to tweak!
 (See [tweaks](https://github.com/kraanzu/termtyper#tweaks-gear))

 # Tweaks :gear: